tgourley/StartupConnectionApp/Design/UseCases.md

   * BR2

 * **UC5** Create statistical graphics.
-  * Statistical graphs will be used to represent data about a project.
-It will provide useful information that can be used to see if the project is on a good path or not.
-It will be beneficial because it will provide concrete details on how quickly and efficiently the project is progressing.
+  * Statistical graphs will be used to represent data about a pitches.
+It will provide useful information that can be used to see if the pitch is on a good path or not.
+It will be beneficial because it will provide concrete details on how quickly and efficiently the pitch is progressing.
   * The system will create the graphs under the Graphs page.
-It will collect the input over the course of the project.
+It will collect the input over the course of the pitch.
   * Actors: System, Founder
   * BR2

 * **UC6** Format pitch page.
-  * The founder needs to bring developers and investors into their project.
+  * The founder needs to bring developers and investors into their pitch.
 They can accomplish through through formatting their pitch page in a way that attracts their target audience.
 Their pitch page should catch the attention of the intended audience quickly.
   * In order to format the pitch page it needs to be created first.
 Then, the founder would display the information where it needs to go through drag and drop.
 The founder may want slides in the middle of the pitch page, or page interactions in the upper right of the page.
 They will decide where items such as statstics are placed and the general information of the page.
   * Actors: Founder
   * BR2